 - Demographic information, including educational attainment

-- They don’t use buyer personas to their full advantage
+- They don’t use buyer personas to their full advantage within their marketing strategies

 4 Mistakes to Avoid When Developing B2B Buyer Personas

-Following a B2C Buyer Persona Model
+1. You Follow a B2C Buyer Persona Model

 There’s a lot of research that goes into developing B2B buyer personas.
-While this data can tell you quite a lot, it can’t tell the full story.
+While this data can tell a lot, it can’t tell the whole story.
 To truly understand who your customers are, you need to talk to them.
-Specifically, you should pick a handful of representative accounts and talk to the different contacts your company has within those accounts.
-During these conversations, ask questions that align with the various points of information in your personas, such as:
+Specifically, you should pick a handful of representative accounts from your current customer pool.
+Next, interview different contacts your company has within those accounts.
+During these conversations, ask questions that align with the different points of information in your personas, such as:

 5 Mistakes to Avoid When Putting B2B Buyer Personas to Work

-Not Educating Your Marketing and Sales Teams
+1. You Don’t Educate Your Marketing and Sales Teams

-Not Segmenting Content and Campaigns Based on Persona
+2. You Don’t Segment Content and Campaigns Based on Persona

-Not Using Personas to Understand Gaps
+3. You Don’t Use Personas to Understand Gaps

-Not Using Personas Outside of Marketing and Sales
+4. You Don’t Use Personas Outside of Marketing and Sales

-Not Reviewing and Updating Your Personas Regularly
+5. You Don’t Review and Update Your Personas Regularly